stormpath/stormpath-cli/README.md

 #### Setting up the CLI

-To setup the CLI tool after you've saved the `$HOME/.stormpath/apiKey.properties` file run the following command:
+To setup the CLI tool run the following command (if the file `$HOME/.stormpath/apiKey.properties` exists it will be used automatically):

     stormpath setup

-You should see the following output:
+If you already had the `$HOME/.stormpath/apiKey.properties` file in place you should see the following output:

     Using API Key file /home/myuser/.stormpath/apiKey.properties for authentication.
     API Key written to /home/myuser/.stormpath/cli/apiKey.properties
     Stormpath CLI is set up and ready to go!

+If you don't have the `apiKey.proerpties` file in place, to setup the CLI tool you will get prompted to enter the API key and secret:

+    Unable to discover an existing API Key file path or API Key environment variable.
+    Please input your API Key ID and API Key Secret.
+    (visit http://docs.stormpath.com/rest/quickstart/#get-an-api-key for more information)
+    API Key ID:
+    API Key Secret:
+    API Key written to /home/myuser/.stormpath/cli/apiKey.properties

 #### Override default settings